-The following procedures are to be followed in order to maintain a safe environment for students and staff at Shuey School:
+The following procedures are to be followed in order to maintain a safe environment for students and staff at Muscatel Middle School:

-- All visitors are to check into the office and sign in. - Visitors will be issued a badge that indicates they are checked into the office. - Visitors will return the badge to the office at the end of their visit. - Staff will ask all visitors without badges to check into the office or staff will notify the office for assistance - Police services will be called upon in the even of any visitor not complying with posted regulations.
+- All visitors are to check into the office and sign in. - Visitors will be issued a badge that indicates they are checked into the office. - Visitors will return the badge to the office and sign out at the end of their visit. - Staff will ask all visitors without badges to check into the office or staff will notify the office for assistance - Police services will be called upon in the event of any visitor not complying with posted regulations.

-compressive sensor surety 1 min

-Muscatel Middle School

-Rosemead School District

-Section 9: Rules and Procedures of School Discipline

-Part 1: General Information
+Muscatel Middle School Rosemead School District Section 9: Rules and Procedures of School Discipline Part 1: General Information